 So during orientation in September, the most popular word we heard from the various people talking was “deconstruction.”
 I was deconstructing well before I got here in some aspects of my personal theology/ecclesiology/soteriology and several other -ologies.
 Is basically consists of lots of questions.
 Most of which I don’t have answers for yet.
 Lots of […]

 I live in California.
 Finally.
 I do have to remind myself a little bit every day.
 It’s not hard.
 I walk outside and see foothills in the distance.
 Sometimes they’re a little hard to see because of the smog, but they’re there.
 The breeze is cool.
 It’s in the 60s at night and in the morning.

 Deus ex machina is a literary device that introduces God or the gods into the plot to solve all of the problems at the story’s conclusion.
 It’s considered bad practice and the easy way out.
 It translates from Latin to mean “God in/from the machine.”
 It’s extreme form of divine intervention in storytelling.
-If deus ex machina is used in whatever story you are reading/watching/listening to, you feel a bit cheated in the end that your characters didn’t have to earn their happy ending or work to triumph over evil.
+If deus ex machina is used in what ever story you are reading/watching/listening to, you feel a bit cheated in the end that your characters didn’t have to earn their happy ending or work to triumph over evil.